rumpff/firefox-automata/readme.md

 - Right click next to url bar and click Customize Toolbar.
 Drag the Sidebars icon left corner to the center.
 Click Done
 - Click the sidebery extension icon to open the tabs sidebar. (shortcut might be `F1` or `Ctrl+E`)
 - Open new tab, click customize bottom right, Upload an image, select `/img/new-tab.png`
+- Enjoy your new firefox theme.
+Create an issue if anything is broken.
+Glory to Mankind.
 ## Customization intrsuctions
 - Open sidebery settings, tweak the following to your liking:
 - Navigation bar: